cosmos/cosmos-sdk/docs/spec/auth/05_vesting.md

 **Note**: If a delegation is slashed, the continuous vesting account will end up with an excess `DV` amount, even after all its coins have vested.
 This is because undelegating free coins are prioritized.
-In addition, the undelegation amount may exceed the delegated vesting amount due to the ability of undelegating a fractional amount of shares in which case the tokens are truncated and as a result the validator's exchange rate exceeding one causing a delegator to receive slightly more tokens.
+In addition, the undelegation amount may exceed the original delegated vesting amount due to the fact that undelegation may truncate the bond refund, which in turn slightly increases the validator's exchange rate (tokens/shares).

 #### Keepers/Handlers